CemalUnal/cli/docs/guides/postgres/initialization/snapshot_source.md

 ## Create PostgreSQL with Snapshot source

-Specify the Snapshot `name` and `namespace` in the `spec.init.snapshotSource` field of your new Postgres object.
+You have to specify the Snapshot `name` and `namespace` in the `spec.init.snapshotSource` field of your new Postgres object.

 Below is the YAML for PostgreSQL object created in this tutorial.